(Published May 2014, last updated March 2025)

-The eight-day walk from Martel to Rocamadour weaves through 127 kilometres (80 miles) of glorious French countryside.
-Located in the Lot Valley (adjoining the better-known Dordogne region), this walk visits fairy-tale castles, underground caves and passes through six of France’s most beautiful villages.
+The nine-day walk from Martel to Rocamadour weaves through 127 kilometres (80 miles) of glorious French countryside.
+Located in the Lot and Corrèze Valleys (adjoining the better-known Dordogne region), this walk visits fairy-tale castles, underground caves and passes through nine of France’s most beautiful villages.

 It’s a walk best taken slowly; an experience to be savoured and enjoyed.
 Each day will bring new delights, and your biggest challenge will be deciding whether to linger where you are or move on to discover the next village.